150+ Other Words for "Said" To Supercharge Your Writing

 This might seem like a good place for a character to exclaim, since we know that means saying something loudly.
 However, the connotations of “exclaim” are a bit murkier — an exclamation is usually a shout of surprise, but not necessarily a negative one.
 Someone might exclaim, “Happy birthday!” or “What a beautiful rainbow!”

 So is this really the best word to reflect the feeling of that statement?
 Probably not.
-Better other words for "said" might be:
+Better tags might be:

 - “I never want to see you again!” he bellowed.